ddnexus/pagy/docs/api/frontend.md

 This method is called internally in order to produce the url of a page by passing it its number.
 For standard usage it works out of the box, and you can just ignore it.

-If this method finds a set `:url` variable it assumes there is no `request` object, so in order to produce the final URL, it uses the `:url` variable verbatim,  only adding the query string from the `params` (if any).
+If this method finds a set `:request` option it assumes there is no `request` object, so in order to produce the final URL, it uses the `:url` option verbatim,  only adding the query string from the `params` (if any).

 See also [How to customize the URL](/docs/how-to.md#customize-the-url) and [How to customize the params](/docs/how-to.md#customize-the-params).